JAlcocerT/JAlcocerT/content/blog/dev-git-TRICKS.md

 #create a new branch from main
 git checkout -b <new-branch-name> main
 ```
+> There are many git patterns / branching strategies, an interesting one is [this one](https://learn.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops#keep-your-branch-strategy-simple) keeping main as the only reality

 This can be useful in combination with LLMs, like github copilot, to bring them context!